What are Your Homocysteine Levels?

 Typically, about 50% of homocysteine is remethylated and the remaining homocysteine is transsulfurated to cysteine.
 The cysteine that is formed is then used to produce glutathione.
 Glutathione is a powerful anti-oxidant that protects cellular components against oxidative stress.

 A poor diet that is high in sugar and carbohydrates can deplete these key B vitamins and magnesium.
 If an individual has gut dysbiosis, they can have poor absorption of these key nutrients which can result in high homocysteine as well (8, 9, 10).

 Blood tests that show homocysteine levels above 8 umol/L are an indication of methylation deficiencies and elevated risk of cardiovascular disease.
 These individuals should supplement with pre-methylated forms of B vitamins such as methyl-folate, methyl-B12, Pyridoxal 5′ Phosphate, riboflavin, trimethylglycine, magnesium and choline.
-Clinically, I use a product called Methyl Power which has clinical doses of each of these nutrients and will lower homocysteine levels when the issue is do to B vitamin deficiencies.
+Clinically, I use a product called Homocysteine Support which has clinical doses of each of these nutrients and will lower homocysteine levels when the issue is do to B vitamin deficiencies.

 N-Acetyl Cysteine and lipoic acid are also great supplements to help boost glutathione and lower homocysteine levels (12, 13).
 High quality omega-3 fatty acids and medium chain saturated fats from coconut oil are critical players in lowering homocysteine as well (14).